 Flat rate, subsidised.
 We charge $16.95 regardless of distance.
 The actual cost for a rural run to Aloomba is higher.
 We absorb the difference.

 Phillip's situation is more common than people expect.
 The sender orders, something changes at the recipient's end, and the delivery needs to shift.
 A hospital admission, a last-minute trip, a funeral that moved dates.
-The hamper does not care.
+A hamper does not care.
 Unlike cut flowers, which have a window measured in hours once they leave the cool room, a savoury hamper can be held and redirected without losing anything.
 The florist emailed Phillip, confirmed the new delivery date, and ran it when his mother was back home.
-The flexibility is baked into the format.
-Cut flowers need someone at the door right then.
-A hamper can wait until they get back from the paddock.

 Once your order is confirmed, it goes to one of our partner florists near Aloomba.
 They check what came in fresh and start building.
 The drive south takes longer than a CBD drop, and the florist plans accordingly, often combining Aloomba with Gordonvale and other southern corridor deliveries in the same run.
 You will not receive a text when the flowers arrive.
 The confirmation is the phone call from your person.
 Or the photo.